 On May 31, 2022, Orphazyme announced that it had completed the sale of substantially all of its assets and business activities for cash consideration of \$12.8 million and assumption of liabilities estimated to equal approximately \$5.2 million to KemPharm (the "KemPharm Transaction").
-KemPharm is a specialty biopharmaceutical company focused on the discovery and development of novel treatments for rare central nervous system ("CNS") diseases.
+KemPharm is a specialty biopharmaceutical company focused on the discovery and development of novel treatments for rare central nervous system diseases.
 As part of the KemPharm Transaction, all of Orphazyme's obligations to LadRx under the 2011 Arimoclomol Agreement, including with regard to milestone payments and royalties on sales, were assumed by KemPharm.
 KemPharm is expected to continue the early access programs with arimoclomol, and to continue to pursue the potential approval of arimoclomol as a treatment option for NPC.
-KemPharm indicated it plans on resubmitting the NDA for arimoclomol in the first quarter of 2023.
+KemPharm indicated it plans on resubmitting the NDA for arimoclomol in the third quarter of 2023.
+It is also identifying a regulatory path forward with the EMA.
+KemPharm has recently re-branded to Zevra Therapeutics, Inc.